 Brown Antechinus have a long, pointed head, four pairs of small sharp incisor teeth and short, dense, coarse fur.
 They are sexually dimorphic (sexes exhibit different characteristics), with males weighing twice as much as females at up to 71 grams.

 Brown Antechinus are semi-arboreal and nocturnal, emerging during the night to prey upon insects, spiders, centipedes and sometimes small reptiles and frogs.
 During the day they can be found in nests in tree hollows, crevices or in logs on the ground.
-They are considered important in the pollination of some Australian flowering plants, particularly the endangered ecological community of Eastern Suburbs Banksia Scrub found on North Head.
+They are considered important in the pollination of some Australian flowering plants, particularly the endangered ecological community of Eastern Suburbs Banksia Scrub.

 During warm periods these marsupials live in solitary nests and occupy their own home ranges.
 As temperatures drop, both males and females stay together in nests with up to 18 animals.
 To cope with winter stress, Brown Antechinus may slip into a torpor for a few hours to lower their metabolic requirements.